Coach Development Grant

-The applicant will be informed in writing of the outcome of their application within 30 days of receipt of the application.
+The applicant will be emailed of the outcome of their application within 30 days of receipt of the application.

 A follow-up report must be submitted within 30 days after the completion of the event/activity.
 The follow-up report must contain the following information:

-- Details of the activity or event (dates, locations etc.).
+- Details of the activity or event (dates, locations).

 - How this event contributed to the learning objectives outlined in the application.

 - A financial report detailing all revenues and expenditures including copies of all receipts.